Authentication Guide — Audit Compliance Manager¶

 CertificateThumbprintvariable in all Power Automate flows - Remove the old certificate after verifying the new one works

-4. Client Secret Authentication (Alternative)¶
+4. Client Secret Authentication (Legacy Development Fallback)¶

 4.1 Create a Client Secret¶